 (based on family of 4)

-There is even something for little ones under the age of 4 years.
-Discover real snow in Mini Moose Land, play hide ’n seek and explore the Moose Hoose.
-Best of all, this wonderland experience costs just £7 and parents go free!
+There’s even something for little ones under the age of 4!
+Discover real snow in Mini Moose Land, play hide ’n’ seek and explore the Moose Hoose.
+Best of all, this wonderland experience costs jsut £7 per child.
+Plus, adults go free!

 To view the opening times and further details please visit https://www.chillfactore.com